Best day in Lisbon!

 Dating all the way back to 1747, this is one of Portugal’s most sumptuous palaces.
 Here you will find both a historic monument and a museum, a portal to life in the 1700’s, surrounding visitors with the most wonderfully ostentatious paintings interiors, furniture and architecture.
 Reachable by a short train, this is a piece of historical beauty you definitely want to visit.

 Cascais is a coastal resort town in Portugal, just west of Lisbon.
-It is surrounded by popular beaches where tourists often go to Surf in all manners of the word.
+It is surrounded by popular beaches where tourists often go surfing in all manners of the word.
 With a beautiful backdrop of the Sintra mountains and shoreline cliffs producing panoramic views of the sea, Cascais is very popular.
-If beaches aren’t to your liking, Cascais also has numerous museums and galleries to visit, along with a large ranges of golf courses to choose from.
+If beaches aren’t to your liking, Cascais also has numerous museums and galleries to visit, along with a large range of golf courses to choose from.

 Batalha is a town and municipality in the Leiria District.
 The town was founded by King D. João I of Portugal to pay homage to the Portuguese victory which put an end to the 1383-1385 crisis.
 Batalha is home to Portugal’s most treasured jewel, Santa Maria da Vitória.
 If you like Gothic Architecture, this is your place to go.
 Dating back to 1388, this masterpiece took almost a century to complete.